Disaster Recovery, Hazard Mitigation, and the Stafford Act Issue Brief (PDF)

 Congressional Action

-In April 2023, Representatives Neal Dunn (R-FL), Darren Soto (D-FL), and Garret Graves (R-LA), and Senators Marco Rubio (R-FL) and Rick Scott (R-FL) introduced the FEMA Loan Interest Payment Relief Act in the House and Senate (H.R.
+In April 2023, Representatives Neal Dunn (R-FL), Darren Soto (D-FL), and Garret Graves (R-LA) and Senators Marco Rubio (R-FL) and Rick Scott (R-FL) introduced the FEMA Loan Interest Payment Relief Act in the House and Senate (H.R.
 2672 and S. 1180, respectively) to reimburse public power utilities, other local governmental entities, and rural electric cooperatives for interest expenses on loans to cover costs that will eventually be repaid by FEMA.
-APPA is working with other stakeholders, including the National Rural Electric Cooperative Association, National Association of Counties, National League of Cities, and Government Finance Officers Association, in support of the legislation.
+The bill was approved by voice vote by the House of Representatives in December 2024.
+Unfortunately, no action was taken on the legislation by the Senate.
+APPA supports the reintroduction and consideration of the bill in the 119th Congress.

 APPA Contact